Ultimate Disney Cruise Credit Card Strategy

 We’re flying from Houston to Orlando for our cruise.
 It’s over spring break, so prices were pretty high.
 Being able to redeem Southwest points for my and my daughter’s tickets and then add my husband as a Companion (and only pay $11.20 in taxes for his ticket) saved us SO much money!
 Talk about a great start to our Disney cruise credit card strategy!

-The good news is that points earned from opening the Southwest credit cards count toward the Companion Pass.
-I earned the Pass for almost all of 2023 and all of 2024 by opening the Southwest Performance Business card and the Southwest Premier Business card, but you can also open one personal and one business card.
+The good news is that points earned from opening the Southwest® credit cards count toward the Companion Pass.
+I earned the Pass for almost all of 2023 and all of 2024 by opening the card_name and the card_name, but you can also open one personal and one business card.
 You can only hold one of the Southwest personal cards at a time, so unfortunately, opening two personal cards is not an option.

 Think you don’t qualify for a business card?
 Think again!
 It’s easier than it seems.